TetraPlex-org/central/Documentation/Features.md

 If you are really really shy maybe ask our soon to be developed bot...
 It won't judge you we promise.

-Why Kognitivdienste because German is so much fun! (and other vendors use Cognitive Services)
+Why Kognitivdienste because German is so much fun! (and other vendors use Cognitive Services... kinda boring)
 ________________________
 But wait there's more...
 join us to know ...